veltzer/teaching-slides/marp/correct_development.md

 ## How to use docker correctly
 * Always use one docker image! that's the whole point of docker!
 * Don't abuse the technology.

+[comment:] Not to use a lot of bookmarks
+[comment:] not to use a lot of tabs
+[comment:] not to use branches in git but work with trunk.
+[comment:] how to correctly use microservices.
+[comment:] how to simply use git.